Can I Get Pregnant Without Having Sex

-When I first learned about sex from my friends in seventh grade study hall, I thought getting pregnant was as simple as this equation: penis + penetration + cum inside the vagina = pregnancy.
+When I first learned about sex from my friends in Year 7, I thought getting pregnant was as simple as this equation: penis + penetration + cum inside the vagina = pregnancy.
 I figured there was no way I’d ever have to pee on a stick as long as I didn’t have sex.

 Well, I’ll say it for the record.
 I was wrong.